Police terms as rubbish reports of truckers beaten up in Arunachal Pradesh

-The Arunachal Pradesh Police on Monday termed as "rubbish" reports of several truckers, belonging to a particular community, were allegedly beaten up in state, following which they fled to neighbouring Assam, leaving their vehicles behind.
-Inspector General of Police Chukhu Appa said reports of drivers and handy men of a particular community were fleeing the state especially in Kurung Kumey was "rubbish" and "without any iota of truth".
+The Arunachal Pradesh Police on Monday termed as "rubbish" reports of several truckers, belonging to a particular community, allegedly getting beaten up in the state and forced to flee to neighbouring Assam, leaving their vehicles behind.
+Inspector General of Police Chukhu Appa said reports of drivers and handy men of a particular community were fleeing the state especially in Kurung Kumey district was "rubbish" and "without any iota of truth".

 He said that no passenger vehicle was plying due to the lockdown.
 The Deputy Commissioner of Kurung Kumey district Kento Riba said on Monday that a truck had hit a parked SUV at Sangram on Saturday that led to an altercation between both the drivers, which, he said, was given a different colour by some official.